Updated on 2025-09-15 GMT+08:00

 default-unreachable-toleration-seconds

-If the specified tolerance time is too short, pods may be frequently migrated in scenarios like a network jitter.
-If the specified tolerance time is too long, services may be interrupted during this period after the node is faulty.
+Potential risks: If the specified tolerance time is too short, pods may be frequently migrated due to transient issues like network jitter.
+If the specified tolerance time is too long, services may remain interrupted for an extended period after a node failure.

 Default: 300s